🤔 Analyzing Energy Usage

 💯 HERS Ranking System

-The HERS score index is zero to 150.
-The lower the score, them more efficient the home.
+In fact, the HERS score index is zero to 150.
+The lower the score, then more efficient the home.
 Did you know that the standard resale home has an average score of 130?
 RESNET reports that the average new home has a score of 100.
 This is the benchmark that all of the other scores compare to.

 Homes with a score of 130 are 30% less efficient than dwellings that achieve a HERS score of 100.
-Homes with a score of 40 are 60% more efficient than the standard new home with a score of 100.
+Thus, homes with a score of 40 are 60% more efficient than the standard new home with a score of 100.

 Bad HERS Scores (110 – 150)